jarsheenkaur/Codebasics-Resume-Projects/Challenge#13-Provide_Insights_to_Chief_of_Operations_in_Transportation_Domain/README.md

 - Experimented with and successfully implemented box plots, bubble plots, ribbon charts, and tornado charts — enhancing storytelling and bringing out complex relationships in a visually intuitive way.
 - Combined data analysis with business logic to deliver not just numbers, but clear narratives — identifying what’s working, what needs attention, and how to improve.
 - Delivered strategic recommendations tied to findings — ranging from pricing and service improvements to retention tactics, marketing strategies, and partnerships, ensuring business impact beyond the dashboards.
+- This project was designed to demonstrate analytical depth, not just report numbers.
+It includes expected KPIs and dives into additional, derived insights that often go unexplored in standard BI projects.

 ## Key Performance Indicators (KPIs)